This One Pot Pasta Primavera Recipe is made with fresh veggies, creamy cheese, and soft

 - 1 1/2 cups cooked chicken (shredded)

-- In a large, deep dutch oven add your uncooked pasta, onion, mushrooms, broccoli, broth, garlic, crushed red pepper, dried herbs, salt and pepper.
+- In a large, deep dutch oven add the uncooked pasta, onion, mushrooms, broccoli, broth, garlic, crushed red pepper, dried herbs, salt and pepper.

 - Stir until everything is combined.
-Bring to a boil, cover and cook on medium heat for 12-15 minutes. *Be sure to stir half way through cooking!
+Bring the ingredients to a boil, cover and cook on medium heat for 12-15 minutes. *Be sure to stir half way through cooking!

-- Remove lid and stir in grated parmesan cheese, chicken, and heavy cream.
-Top with parmesan cheese shavings.
+- Remove lid, and stir in the grated Parmesan cheese, chicken, and heavy cream.
+Top with parmesan cheese shavings, and enjoy!